swethamurthy25/My-LeetCode/TWO SUM & THREE SUM Related questions/EASY - 1. Two Sum.md

     def twoSum(self, nums: List[int], target: int) -> List[int]:
         # Using One-pass Hash table & Enumerate function
         # Create a hashmap to store the result
-        # for every number and its index in nums, if target-nums is present in the result
+        # for every number and its index in nums, if the target is present in the result
         # return its indices, else store the value to hashmap

         result = {}